ucberkeley/savio-training-intro-2016/intro.md

 scp paciorek@dtn.brc.berkeley.edu:~/data/newName.csv ~/Desktop/.
 ```

-If you can ssh to your local machine or want to transfer files to other systems on to which you can ssh, you can use the above syntax.
-The place you are copying from comes first and the place you are copying to comes second.
-For example,
+If you can ssh to your local machine or want to transfer files to other systems on to which you can ssh, you can syntax like this, while logged onto Savio:

 ```
-scp SAVIO_USERNAME@dtn.brc.berkeley.edu:~/file.csv \
-    OTHER_USERNAME@other.domain.edu:~/data/.
+ssh dtn
-scp OTHER_USERNAME@other.domain.edu:~/data/. \
+scp ~/file.csv OTHER_USERNAME@other.domain.edu:~/data/.
-    SAVIO_USERNAME@dtn.brc.berkeley.edu:~/file.csv
 ```

-One program you can use with Windows is WinSCP, and a multi-platform program for doing transfers via SFTP is FileZilla.
+One program you can use with Windows is *WinSCP*, and a multi-platform program for doing transfers via SFTP is *FileZilla*.
 After logging in, you'll see windows for the Savio filesystem and your local filesystem on your machine.
 You can drag files back and forth.

 You can package multiple files (including directory structure) together using tar:
 ```